richardhenyash/perkulater/README.md

 * The excellent [Code Institute](https://codeinstitute.net/) course material which enabled me to successfully implement the project.
 I have lent on the **Boutique Ado** example project for guidance on how to implement the **Basket**, **Checkout** and **Stripe** payment system including **Webhooks**.
 * [Coolors](https://coolors.co/) for the colour ideas generated using the colour palette generator.
 * [favicon.io](https://favicon.io/favicon-converter/) for the favicon conversion tool.
-* [Multi Device Website Mockup Generator](https://techsini.com/multi-mockup/index.php) for the responsive mock-up.
+* [Multi Device Website Mockup Generator](https://techsini.com/multi-mockup/index.php) for the responsive mock-ups.

 ## Acknowledgements ##